Hyponatraemia

 Serum Osm | higher | lower |

-- Severity of symptoms associated with rapidity of loss and extent of fall
+Severity of symptoms is related to the rapidity and extent of sodium decline.

 - Nausea and vomiting